-Vittula comes closest to delivering a dive-bar experience in Budapest.
-With an adorably grungy subterranean interior and labyrinthine layout, the space is actually cooler than your average dive bar.
-The well-worn walls are blanketed in graffiti and witty scribbles.
-It would be a stretch to characterize Vittula as cozy, but if you enjoy bohemian vibes, you will like its grimy nooks and crannies.
-A Finnish expat opened Vittula in 2004 (suffice it to say that the place’s moniker was inspired by the female genitalia).
+Opened in 2004, Vittula comes closest to delivering a dive-bar experience in Budapest.
+With an charmingly grungy and labyrinthine layout, the space is actually cooler than your average dive bar.
+Graffiti and witty scribbles blanket the walls of this below-ground space, and, although it would be a stretch to call Vittula cozy, there are snug corners to hide away.

 Expect a hipster-leaning, below-25 crowd heavy on international students (the cool cats often congregate outside the nondescript entrance).
 The music changes throughout the week: Tuesdays tend to be jazz nights, then they gradually turn up the heat as the weekend approaches.
 Although mainly a bar, it’s not unusual that the pocket-sized dance floor fills up with a high-energy crowd.
 Prices are rock-bottom.